 - Multiply that measurement to allow the desired fullness.
-For example; if the distance around the hem of a little girl dress is 40 inches, you will need 100 inches (40" times 2.5) or 120" (40" times 3) of fabric to ruffle.
+For example; if the distance around the hem of a little girl dress is 40 inches, you'll need 100 inches (40 inches times 2.5) or 120 inches (40 inches times 3) of fabric to ruffle.

 Marking and Attaching Gathered Fabric

-To achieve an evenly placed gather, divide your gather and the area you will be attaching it to in at least four even sections.
+To achieve an evenly placed gather, divide your gather and the area you'll be attaching it to in at least four even sections.

-For example: If the area you will be attaching the ruffle to is 100 inches around, make a mark or insert a straight pin every 25".
-The easiest way to mark the ruffle is to fold it in half and then in half again.
-Make a mark or insert a straight pin at the folds.
+For example, if the area you'll be attaching the ruffle to is 100 inches around, make a mark or insert a straight pin every 25 inches.
+The easiest way to mark the ruffle is to fold it in half and then in half again—making a mark or inserting a straight pin at the folds.